pkeilbach/htwg-practical-nlp/docs/presentations/articles/hugging_face.md

 ```

-### Terraformer API: Transform Text Effortlessly
+### Transformers API: Transform Text Effortlessly

-The Terraformer API is a testament to Hugging Face's innovation.
+The Transformers API is a testament to Hugging Face's innovation.
 This API simplifies the process of text transformation, making it accessible even to those with limited programming skills.
 It supports a variety of NLP tasks and can be integrated into various applications.

 ```python
 # Load model directly